codenymphs/visualg.md/README.md

 # visualg.md
 Handbook of Pseudo Code in Portuguese

-@juniobash
-@codenymphs/developers